modin-project/modin/docs/flow/modin/core/dataframe/pandas/dataframe.rst

 cases if an operation is striclty private or protected and called inside of the class only.
 The class provides significantly reduced set of operations that fit plenty of pandas operations.

-Main tasks of ``Modin PandasDataframe`` are storage of partitions, manipulation with labels of axes and providing set of methods to perform operations on the internal data.
+Main tasks of :py:class:`~modin.core.dataframe.pandas.dataframe.dataframe.PandasDataframe` are storage of partitions, manipulation with labels of axes and providing set of methods to perform operations on the internal data.

 As mentioned above, ``PandasDataframe`` shouldn't work with stored partitions directly and the responsibility for modifying partitions array has to lay on :doc:`partitioning/partition_manager`.
-For example, method :meth:`~modin.core.dataframe.pandas.dataframe.dataframe.PandasDataframe.broadcast_apply_full_axis` redirects applying function to ``PandasDataframePartitionManager.broadcast_axis_partitions`` method.
+For example, method :meth:`~modin.core.dataframe.pandas.dataframe.dataframe.PandasDataframe.broadcast_apply_full_axis` redirects applying function to :meth:`~PandasDataframePartitionManager.broadcast_axis_partitions` method.

 ``Modin PandasDataframe`` can be created from ``pandas.DataFrame``, ``pyarrow.Table`` (methods :meth:`~modin.core.dataframe.pandas.dataframe.dataframe.PandasDataframe.from_pandas`,